Quick Verdict — Top Three Brokers

 Who Should Pick Which Platform?

 The right choice depends entirely on your trading style and financial goals.
-Here's the clear verdict for the eight most common investor types.
+Use this table for a fast answer, then read the detailed breakdowns below.

 Complete beginner — opening a first account today